If you made any changes in Pure these will be visible here soon.

 Personal Statement

-Matson is the acting Equality and Diversity Manager at the University of Strathclyde.
-He leads the Equality & Diversity Office within the Access, Equality and Inclusion service.
+Matson is an Equality and Diversity Manager at the University of Strathclyde.
+He co-leads the Equality & Diversity Office team within the Access, Equality and Inclusion service.

-Between 2016-2018, Matson worked on the TransEDU Scotland research and wider TransEDU project based at the University Strathclyde.
+Matson worked on the TransEDU Scotland research and wider TransEDU project based at the University Strathclyde (2016-2018).
 Funded by the Scottish Funding Council, the research examined the experiences of, and provision for, trans and non-binary applicants, students and staff in colleges and universities across Scotland.
 The project was awarded a Guardian University Award, a Herald Scotland & GenAnalytics Diversity Award, and a Strathclyde Medal Team Award.

-In 2018, Matson was seconded to the Scottish Funding Council as a Senior Policy / Analysis Officer, with responsibility for overseeing implementation of the Gender Action Plan in colleges and universities across Scotland.
+Matson was seconded to the Scottish Funding Council as a Senior Policy / Analysis Officer, with responsibility for overseeing implementation of the Gender Action Plan in Scotland's colleges and universities.

-Matson has also led Creative Scotland-funded research on young disabled and D/deaf people’s access to arts provision with Birds of Paradise Theatre Company.
-He has worked extensively with intersectional LGBTQI+ communities in the third and arts sectors, through roles at LGBT Health and Wellbeing and CCC!
-Intersectional Arts.
+Matson has led Creative Scotland-funded research on young disabled and D/deaf people’s access to arts provision with Birds of Paradise Theatre Company.
+He has worked extensively with intersectional LGBTQI+ communities in the third and arts sectors, through roles at LGBT Health and Wellbeing and in community arts.

 Matson holds an interdisciplinary Doctorate in Law and Applied Social Sciences from Durham University examining young adults’ perspectives on sexual media and its legal regulation, and has been a Research Assistant on several gender-based violence projects.